April 24, 2025, Reflections

 Highly recommended.

-Post 3, May 22, 2023: Some Thoughts on Jewels of Darkover, edited by Deborah Ross
+May 22, 2023: Some Thoughts on Jewels of Darkover, edited by Deborah Ross

 The title of the latest Darkover anthology, Jewels of Darkover, is aptly fitting.
 One opens up this collection of short stories, all inspired by the Darkover series, to find a box of jewels.
 Inside, of course, are the blue matrices, or starstones that helps those gifted with laran to use their powers.
 Readers will find other gems inside: some golden and dark, others small and rare, some set in necklaces, others, the colors of flames.
 Readers will find treasures.